-Mixed Stock Fisheries Advice
+Mixed Stock Commercial Fisheries Advice

-The objective of the catch advice from the SSC is to ensure that harvest fisheries only take place on river stocks meeting and exceeding Conservation Limits.
+The objective of the catch advice from the SSCS is to ensure that harvest fisheries operate only - in estuaries where stocks in contributing systems meet and exceed Conservation Limits.
 There are potentially three mixed stock commercial fisheries operating in estuaries.